The Seamless “Here!” Puppy

 tool, but it can be “slapped on” for the wrong reasons.
 In addition, a check

-cord requires the pup be using to a collar, restrained by it and conditioned
+cord requires the pup be wearing a collar, use to being restrained by it and conditioned

 to the use of a leash.
 The idea is to